guillaumelauzier/42dico/README.md

 # 42dico

-Function names used in C programming ordered by 42Lausanne exercices. * Does not include RushXX, ExamXX, ShellXX.
+Function names used in C programming course Piscine ordered by 42Lausanne exercices. * Does not include RushXX, ExamXX, ShellXX.

 # C 00